-COMMUNITY RESIDENCE FOR THE DEVELOPMENTALLY DISABLED- Community residence for the developmentally disabled means any community residential facility licensed pursuant to P.L.
+MENTALLY DISABLED- Community residence for the developmentally disabled means any community residential facility licensed pursuant to P.L.
 1977, c.448 (N.J.S.A.
-30:llB-l et seq.) providing food, shelter and personal guidance, under such supervision as required, to not more than fifteen (15) developmentally disabled or mentally ill persons, who require assistance, temporarily or permanently, in order to live in the community, and shall include but not be limited to group homes, halfway houses, intermediate care facilities, supervised apartament living arrangements and hostels.
+30:11B-1 et seq.) providing food, shelter and personal guidance, under such supervision as required, to not more than fifteen (15) developmentally disabled or mentally ill persons, who require assistance, temporarily or permanently, in order to live in the community, and shall include but not be limited to group homes, half-way houses, intermediate care facilities, supervised apartament living arrangements and hostels.
 Such a residence shall be not be considered a health-care facility within the meaning of the Health Care Facilities Planning Act (P.L.
 1971, c.
 136, N.J.S.A.
-26:2H-l et seq.).
+26:2H-1 et seq.).
 In the case of such a community residence housing mentally ill persons, such residence shall have been approved for a purchase of service contract or an affiliation agreement pursuant to such procedures as shall be established by regulation of the Division of Mental Health and Hospitals of the Department of Human Services.